google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 The lifecycle of the service worker is its most complicated part.
-If you don't know what it's trying to do and what the benefits are, it can feel like it's fighting against you.
-But once you know how it works, you can deliver seemless, unobtrusive updates to users, mixing together the best of web and native patterns.
+If you don't know what it's trying to do and what the benefits are, it can feel like it's fighting you.
+But once you know how it works, you can deliver seemless, unobtrusive updates to users, mixing the best of web and native patterns.

 This is a deep dive, but the bullets at the start of each section cover most of what you need to know.